 How much experience do you have as a home inspector?

 Quite a bit.
-I have an engineering background and we have completed thousands of home inspections in the Upstate of South Carolina and beyond as requested.
+I have a public safety background, as well as a heavy, medium, and residential construction background and we have completed thousands of home inspections in the Upstate of South Carolina and beyond as requested.

 We focus on home inspections.
 Nothing else.